To see the latest updates, please visit the English Release Notes.

 Git LFS versions before 1.3.1 are no longer supported.

-Customers using Git LFS must update to Git LFS version 1.3.1 or higher.
+If you are using Git LFS, you must update to Git LFS version 1.3.1 or higher.
 Older versions of the LFS client are not compatible with authentication changes in this version of TFS.

 Work item forms do not render correctly